stonemax/acme2/docs/README.md

 $account = $client->getAccount();              // Get account service instance

 $account->updateAccountContact($emailList);    // Update account contact info with an email list
-$account->updateAccountKey();                  // Regenerate private/public key pair，and use them to replace the old
+$account->updateAccountKey();                  // Regenerate private/public key pair，the old will be replaced by the new
 $account->deactivateAccount();                 // Deactive the account
 ```